-Attachment 1 - Road Diet - Includes only "double- loaded" streets, which have developable land on either side of the street.
-Attachment 2 - Road Dessert - Includes single loaded roads along the coast Advantages Disadvantages Advantages Disadvantages Significantly lower infrastructure costs overall Fewer roads may lead to more congestion Significantly higher infrastructure costs Better circulation options, may result in less congestion Lower road maintenance costs to the City once the roads are dedicated to the City Less convenient delivery access for future businesses More convenient delivery access Higher road maintenance costs No roads located adjacent to the coastal trail, which may reduce the sense of serenity on the trail More internal private circulation on some properties.
-Roads located next to coastal trail will result in noise and fumes More of the site would be dedicated to specific land uses and less would be dedicated to infrastructure Less on-street parking More on street parking Less property for specific land uses Less impervious surface More impervious surfaces
+Alternative 1 - Road Diet - Includes only "double- loaded" streets, which have developable land on either side of the street.
+(Attachment 2) Alternative 2 - Road Alternative - Includes single loaded roads along the coast & more roadway connections.
+(Attachment 3)

+Advantages Disadvantages Advantages Disadvantages

+Significantly lower Fewer roads may lead Better circulation Significantly higher

+infrastructure costs to more congestion options, may result in infrastructure costs

+overall less congestion

+Lower road Less convenient More convenient Higher road

+maintenance costs to delivery access for delivery access maintenance costs

+the City once the roads future businesses

+are dedicated to the

+City

+No roads located More internal private Better emergency Roads located next to

+adjacent to the coastal circulation on some vehicle access and coastal trail will result in

+trail, which may properties to meet evacuation routes noise and fumes

+increase the sense of circulation needs.

+serenity on the trail

+More of the site would Less on-street parking More on street parking Less property for

+be dedicated to specific specific land uses

+land uses and less

+would be dedicated to

+infrastructure

+Less impervious More impervious

+surface surfaces